jj5/kickass-crypto/README.md

 If false is returned on error, one or more error messages will be added to an internal list of errors.
 The caller can get the latest error by calling the method `get_error`.
 If you want the full list of errors, call `get_error_list`.
-If there were any errors registered by the OpenSSL library functions this library calls to do the heavy lifting, then the last such error is available if you call the `get_openssl_error`.
+If there were any errors registered by the OpenSSL library functions (which this library calls to do the heavy lifting), then the last such error is available if you call the `get_openssl_error`.
 You can clear the current error list and OpenSSL error messages by calling the method `clear_error`.